 - Expanded Distribution to other online and offline bookstores like Barnes & Noble, distributors like Ingram, as well as certified resellers (CreateSpace Direct), libraries, and academic institutions **still not available on KDP Print**

 Professional publishing services, such as cover design, editing, formatting, and marketing, are no longer available on CreateSpace at the moment.
 They discontinued it in 2018.
-However, for most authors, this was probably the least important distinction as there are plenty of other services that provide these services.
+However, for most authors, this was probably the least important distinction as there are plenty of other platforms that provide these services.

 One Major Difference That Can Affect Your Ranking